ftclausen/ftclausen.github.io/_posts/2021-03-10-using-integrals-to-find-sum-of-squares-closed-form.markdown

 ---
-title: "Using integrals to find sum of squares closed form"
+title: "Using integrals to find sum of squares closed form - part 1"
 date: 2021-03-10 20:08
 classes: wide
 use_math: true
 categories: mathematics
 ---

-As with all my post here I'll try to give a more verbose version of what the book covers; specifically how to get the sum of squares closed form all the way.
+As with all my posts here I'll try to give a more verbose version of what the book covers; specifically how to get the sum of squares closed form all the way.
 All the book explains is finding the error in the approximation and the approximation itself.